 The study support mentor does not function as a supervisor or teacher and students are always to do their own study work.

 Being a study support mentor requires, on average, two hours per week.
-The fee per semester is SEK 4,800 for those assignments which have covered an entire semester.
+The fee per semester is SEK 4,800 before tax for those assignments which have covered an entire semester.
 In other cases, the fee is calculated according to the percentage of the semester which the assignment covered.